The most valuable skill in the world is learning how to become a respected thought leader.

 To understand this, we need to take a closer look at "discomfort and stress".

-We feel uncomfortable when we are asked to do more than we can cope with.
-Excessive demands mean stress.
+We feel uncomfortable when we are asked to do more than we can handle.
+Overload means stress.
 Interestingly, we experience the same feelings when we are not challenged.
 Boredom and meaninglessness also lead to discomfort and stress.

-That’s why we avoid situations that challenge us unduly and are unpleasant.
+This is why we avoid situations that challenge us excessively and are unpleasant.

 But when it comes to long-term happiness, avoiding challenges is the wrong way to go: When we rise to the challenge, we gain new experiences and skills.
 Over time, we learn, adapt, acquire new skills or skill levels and eventually master the challenge.

-Fulfillment does not come from easy work, but from the satisfaction that comes when you have mastered a difficult task that has demanded everything of you.
+Fulfillment does not come from easy work, but from the satisfaction that comes from overcoming a difficult task that has demanded everything from you.

 This mechanism was first described by Mihály Csíkszentmihályi, Professor of Psychology at the University of Chicago.

-The flow concept: The optimal experience range lies between over- and underchallenge and shifts with increasing challenges and skills.
+The flow concept: The optimal range of experience lies between over- and underchallenge and shifts with increasing challenges and abilities.

-Csíkszentmihályi’s flow idea tells us that we need to do things that challenge us if we want to be happy and feel fulfilled.
+Csíkszentmihályi's idea of flow tells us that we need to do things that challenge us if we want to be happy and feel fulfilled.
 If we are too comfortable, we get bored, and if we are too stressed, we get anxious.
-But when we find the sweet spot between what we can do and what is difficult, we enter a state of “flow”.
-It’s as if we’re in the zone – time flies by, we’re fully engaged and we feel really good.
-So if we want to be happy, we need to take on challenges that are within our reach.
+But when we find the sweet spot between what we can do and what is difficult, we enter a state of "flow".
+It's as if we're in the zone - time flies by, we're totally in the zone and we feel really good.
+So if we want to be happy, we have to take on challenges that are within our reach.

 We need to get out of our comfort zone and push ourselves a little.
-That’s where the good things happen.
+That's where the good stuff happens.

 Let's continue with the previous example of AI prompt engineering.